 On your iPhone’s screen, double-tap with three fingers and this will zoom out your screen.
 Your icons should now be back to the original size.

 Zoom is actually an accessibility feature on your iPhone and you can enable and disable it at any time from the Settings app.
-If you do not wish to use the feature because it gets stuck or if you simply prefer smaller icons, you can head into the settings menu and disable this feature.
+If you do not wish to use the feature because iPhone zoom stuck or if you simply prefer smaller icons, you can head into the settings menu and disable this feature.

 Step 1.
 Launch the Settings app from the springboard on your iPhone.